-ISSAI 5600 suggests ex ante self-assessment
+ISSAI 5600 and self-assessment

-It is good practice for the SAI to precede the review with a self-assessment and initiate remedial actions before review takes place.
-A self-assessment can also be useful means to help the SAI determine the focus of proposed peer review.
-The peer review can then include an assessment of the adequacy of the corrective action being taken following the self-assessment.
+Due to the nature of the peer review process and likely publicity given to its findings, the SAI could consider preceding peer review with a self-assessment and initiate remedial actions before the peer review takes place.

+A self-assessment can also be a useful means to help the SAI determine the focus of the proposed peer review.

-There are different self-assessment tools available:
+Self-assessment tools